luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

 # Doing a real registration process

 As for now Strajah has a heartbeat and a registration endpoint.
 Since we're using cucumber for writing the features please have a look at both features.
-The registration feature just wants a 201 response code, and so that's ALL strajah do, sends back a 201 every time it is called.
+The registration feature just expects a 201 response code, and so that's ALL strajah do, sends back a 201 every time it is called.
 We want to improve that.
 We want a real registration process.

 Adding a second step to check if the customer can log in after registration sounds like a good idea.